-The tanning industry still works in the same way as at the beginning of the century.
-The local solarium is considered one of the main tourist attractions in the city.
+The Leather industry still works in the same way as at the beginning of the century.
 The tanneries are full of round stone containers filled with dye or white liquids to soften the skin.
 Leather goods produced in the local tanneries are exported all over the world.

 Source used: https://cs.qaz.wiki/wiki/Chouara_Tannery